 Microsoft Internet Explorer or Microsoft Edge

-There’s a lot more that you can do with your browser, operating system and computer, tablet or smartphone to improve your browsing experience.
-Have a look at the BBC’s excellent My Web My Way website for guidance and step-by-step instructions.
+There’s a lot more that you can do with your browser, operating system and computer, tablet or smartphone to improve your browsing experience, and almost all devices have accessibility settings that can be adjusted to suit your needs.

-We’d love to hear from you if you have feedback or suggestions about how we can make this website more accessible: email firstname.lastname@example.org to share your thoughts with us.
+If you have feedback or suggestions about how we can make this website more accessible, we’d love to hear from you.
+Email [email protected] to share your thoughts with us.